ishiry/HTML-TO-PDF/README.md

 # HTML-TO-PDF
 Simple project with selenium.
-Download online tutorials as pdf.
+Have a csv that contains all the url you want to save as pdf.
-Url links retrieved using https://chrome.google.com/webstore/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah
+Url links can be retrieved using https://chrome.google.com/webstore/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah